motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Bug fix: fixed the issue with shortcode tempalte

 = 2.1.0 =
 * Added the ability to override templates in a theme.
 * Bug fix: fixed the issue on WordPress multisite when Event wasn't saving.